 6.1.
-Students will be removed from the SEND Register when the desired outcome from the intervention has been achieved.
-This will be decided at the review meeting.
+Students will be removed from the SEND Register when the desired outcome from the intervention has been achieved, and the student no longer qualifies.
+This will be decided at the review meeting and communicated with parents/ carers.

 7. SUPPORTING STUDENTS AND FAMILIES